 Let’s start with some of the things that you should give the boot:

-- Shampoos with harsh chemicals – Among the top nasties to avoid are Parabens, tetrasodium, and petroleum jelly.
-Many of these chemicals make your hair feel and smell clean initially, but they strip away natural protective cells and oils and cause itchy scalp.
+- First, shampoos with harsh chemicals are among the top nasties to avoid: Parabens, tetrasodium, and petroleum jelly.
+Many chemicals make your hair feel and smell clean initially, but they strip away natural protective cells and oils and cause an itchy scalp.

-- Stress Less – Stress causes hair weakness and breakages, as well as other detrimental effects on health and wellbeing.
+- Stress Less – Stress causes hair weakness, breakages, and other detrimental effects on health and wellbeing.

 - Too much heat – go easy on the curly tongs, straightening irons and blow dryers.
-Too much heat can damage hair, particularly if applied on a regular basis.
+Too much heat can damage hair, mainly if applied regularly.

 So what positive lifestyle changes can you make for a holistic hair care routine?

-- Exercise – physical activity is great for your hair as it reduces stress and improves circulation.
+- Exercise – physical activity is excellent for your hair as it reduces stress and improves circulation.

 - Drink water – think you need conditioner to keep your hair moisturized?
-How about starting with good hydration and moisturize from the inside!
+How about starting with good hydration and moisturizing from the inside!

-- Sleep Well- restorative sleep promotes renewal and rejuvenation of skin and hair cells, so make sure you are getting 7-8 hours of good, undisturbed sleep every night (with compromise!).
+- Sleep Well- restorative sleep promotes renewal and rejuvenation of skin and hair cells, so make sure you get 7-8 hours of good, undisturbed sleep every night (with compromise!).

-- Swap out the chemical nasties and substitute with some great organic and natural hair products.
-Try this paraben-free Andalou Organics Revitalizing Conditioner, fortified with Vitamin E.
+- Swap out the chemical nasties and substitute them with some great organic and natural hair products.
+For example, try this paraben-free Andalou Organics Revitalizing Conditioner, fortified with Vitamin E.

-So there you have, holistic hair care tips for all-round health and beauty.
+So there you have, holistic hair care tips for all-around health and beauty.
 Looking for more natural hair care routine tips?
 Read about The Magic of Coconut Oil for Hair.